 At Faststream Recruitment, we take pride in the success and professional achievements of our employees.
-We caught up with Laura Humby, Team Leader of our Crewing Division to hear about her successful recruitment career with the business.
+We caught up with Laura Humby, Manager of our Crewing Division to hear about her successful recruitment career with the business.

 When did you embark on your career with Faststream and what enticed you to apply for the role?